youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 Here's what each line means:

-* `---` - these lines delineate the metadata section of the page
+* `---` - these lines delineate the "front matter" section of the page
 * `title: "{{ replace .Name "-" " " | title }}"` - specifies that the page's title will be generated from the file name after replacing dashes ('-') with spaces.
 This is a quick, handy, way to generate titles automatically.
 For example, `My-New-Post.md` becomes "My New Post" in the page's title.
 * `description` - specifies text to be used in an article's summary on the home page.
 This text will not be displayed in the article.
 It is related to the `# Descriptive text here...` line a little lower in the file.
 * `date` - replaced with the date the post was created.
 The generated date can be changed if you want to modify it, for example after updating the page.
 There are more sophisticated things you can do with dates, such as published date, last modified date, expiration date, etc. Those all have special meanings.
 See the [Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-dates) for more details.